RosettaHS/OrionAPI/docs/Type Reference/OUnicodeType.md

 A `1` as the left-most bit will **always** indicate that the given byte is indeed a Unicode byte.
 If this bit is true, any and all `1`s after the left-most bit will count the number of continuation bytes required for the given character.
-By this standard, a maximum of five continuation bytes are possible:
+Technically, following this approach, a maximum of five continuation bytes are possible:
 ```
 [11111101]-------+
   Byte 1         |